paritytech/parity-db/README.md

 TODO duplicate tables, they got different names depending on accesses so it is ok, TODO does it lock write? prev comment indicate not but double querying: insert in new.
 TODO check if there may be concurrency issue with the background process??? (not if write is done on previous table: seems ~??).

+Question: I did not read all reindex yet, but I wonder about durability, shouldn't reindex be a LogAction?
+TODO del this question, stupid reindex is happening when enacting log which is last of actions.

 ## Transaction pipeline
 On `commit` all data is first moved to an in-memory overlay, making it available for queries.
 The commit is then added to the commit queue.
 This allows for `commit` function to return as early as possible.
 Commit queue is processed by a commit worker that collects data that would be modified in the tables and writes it to the available log file.
 All modified index and value table pages are placed in the in-memory overlay.
 The file is then handled to another background thread that flushes it to disk and adds it to the finalization queue.